Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/4-debugging-vitis.md

 ## Example 4: Debugging Software Using the Vitis Software Platform

-In this example, you will walk through debugging a Hello World application.
+In this example, you will walk through debugging a Hello World application created in [Example 2](./2-using-zynq.md).

-If you modified the Hello World application in the prior chapter, you will need to create a new Hello World application prior to debugging.
-Follow the steps in [Creating a Platform Project in the Vitis Software Platform with an XSA from Vivado](2-using-zynq.md#creating-a-platform-project-in-the-vitis-software-platform-with-an-xsa-from-vivado) to create a new Hello World application.

-After you create the Hello World application, work through below example to debug the software using the Vitis software platform.

 1. In the C/C++ perspective, right-click the Hello_world project and select **Debug As→ Debug Configurations**.